 Machines can be taught to interpret images the same way our brains do and to analyze those images much more thoroughly than we can.
-When applied to image processing, artificial intelligence (AI) can power face recognition and authentication functionality for ensuring security in public places, detecting and recognizing objects and patterns in images and videos, and so on.
+Image processing with artificial intelligence can power face recognition and authentication functionality for ensuring security in public places, detecting and recognizing objects and patterns in images and videos, and so on.

 In this article, we talk about digital image processing and the role of AI in it.
 We describe some AI-based image processing tools and techniques you may use for developing intelligent applications.
 We also take a look at the most popular neural network models used for different image processing tasks.
-This article will be useful for anyone aiming to build an AI solution for image processing.
+This article will be useful for anyone aiming to build a solution for image processing using AI.

 Generally speaking, image processing is manipulating an image in order to enhance it or extract information from it.
 There are two methods of image processing: